torbs/eik-lib.github.io/docs/client_installation.md

 ## Adding command autocomplete

-If you would like to be able to get tab key autocomplete for your eik commands, you can concatentate the following script to your `.zshrc` or `.bashrc` file.
+If you would like to be able to use tab key autocompletion for Eik commands, you can concatentate the following script to your `.zshrc` or `.bashrc` file.

 ```
 ###-begin-eik-completions-###